- Updated every Thursday by 3pm Pacific Time -

 We are proud of our efforts here at TwoMinuteWarning, but we also recognize the hard work put in by many other bright minds who cover the NFL.
-We're well connected throughout the industry, and have a number of notable friends who will grace our guest handicapper page from time to time.
+We're well connected throughout the industry, and have a number of notable friends and/or longtime subscribers who will grace our guest handicapper page.

 This Week's Guest: